-This means that your child has the right to attend school full time and receive support that meets their individual needs and helps them to reach their fullest potential.
+This means that your child has the right to attend school and receive support that meets their individual needs and helps them to reach their fullest potential.
 All children have the right to have their views listened to and should be involved in decisions about their support.

 If your child is 3 or under your local authority must provide appropriate support if they have additional support needs because of a disability.

 If your child is attending a local authority nursery or preschool (or one working in partnership with the local authority), they have the same rights to support as children attending school.
 The local authority has a duty to identify their needs and provide support to meet these needs.

 As of 10th January 2018 the rights of children aged 12 - 15 have been extended to give them many of the same rights as their parents and carers and children over 16 under the Additional support for Learning Act.
 This has been done so that children's views are listened to and they are properly involved in decisions about their education and support.
 It is hoped that these rights will be of particular use to children whose parents may not be able to act for them (for example young carers or looked after children).

 Children aged 12 -15's have the right to:

 - ask the local authority to find out if they have additional support needs